sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 It is important to make sure the version number of your transcript file and the biomaRt dataset are **the same**, otherwise some of the steps downstream might not work as expected.
 </div>

+If you have problems, this mapping file is also provided in the google drive as `tx2gene.txt`.

 3) Annotation file (optional)